min2ha/ukwa-site/content/target/58432/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The:  Just when you thought Remainers couldn't get more patronising, up pops this snooty ninny!

 Comments on Labour MP Barry Sheerman's accusations of McCarthyism levelled against Conservative MP Chris Heaton-Harris.
 Mr Heaton-Harris had written to universities asking what was being taught about Brexit.